radrbiz/radr-rest/README.md

 # Formatting Conventions #

-The `ripple-rest` API conforms to the following general behavior for [RESTful API](http://en.wikipedia.org/wiki/Representational_state_transfer):
+The `radr-rest` API conforms to the following general behavior for [RESTful API](http://en.wikipedia.org/wiki/Representational_state_transfer):

 * You make HTTP (or HTTPS) requests to the API endpoint, indicating the desired resources within the URL itself.
 (The public server, for the sake of security, only accepts HTTPS requests.)
 * The HTTP method identifies what you are trying to do.
 Generally, HTTP `GET` requests are used to retrieve information, while HTTP `POST` requests are used to make changes or submit information.